cosc2336-ds-alg/assg00/README.md

 You are going to implement this function.
 Lets start by creating a stub for the function, so that we can get our code to compile and run correctly.

-We need to put a function prototype for this function into the `assg00-functions.hpp` header file.
+We need to put a function prototype for this function into the `assg-functions.hpp` header file.
 A function prototype can be used in a header file so that we can include the header, and the compiler will then know what the signature of the function is and can thus figure out how to compile code that wants to call this function.

-In `assg00-functions.hpp` at the appropriate place, add the following function
+In `assg-functions.hpp` at the appropriate place, add the following function
 signature:

 ```